U.S. lawmakers to take time out from feuding to play ball | Sports-Games

 U.S. lawmakers to take time out from feuding to play ball

+House Democratic Caucus Chairman Hakeem Jeffries, who was expected to take the field on Wednesday evening, was asked whether playing against people who don't believe Biden won the presidential election would make it difficult to have a bipartisan moment.
+He said he would keep the focus on the fact that the game was raising money for charity.

-As partisan standoffs in the U.S. Congress risk a government shutdown and debt default, lawmakers take a timeout on Wednesday for one of Washington's few remaining bipartisan traditions: their annual baseball game.
-The 2021 contest between the Democrats and Republicans, an event that typically raises over $1 million for charity, will be played at the stadium normally used by Major League Baseball’s Washington Nationals.
+As partisan standoffs in the U.S. Congress risk a government shutdown and debt default, lawmakers took a timeout on Wednesday for one of Washington's few remaining bipartisan traditions: their annual baseball game.
+The 2021 contest between the Democrats and Republicans, an event that typically raises over $1 million for charity, was played at the stadium normally used by Major League Baseball's Washington Nationals.

-As partisan standoffs in the U.S. Congress risk a government shutdown and debt default, lawmakers take a timeout on Wednesday for one of Washington's few remaining bipartisan traditions: their annual baseball game.

-The 2021 contest between the Democrats and Republicans, an event that typically raises over $1 million for charity, will be played at the stadium normally used by Major League Baseball’s Washington Nationals.
-In 1909, Democrats and Republicans began the tradition of donning gloves and playing each other once a year.
-Last year's game was canceled because of the COVID-19 pandemic, which also delayed this year's game until near the end of baseball season.

-The lead batter for the Republicans will be House Republican Whip Steve Scalise, who nearly died in 2017 after he was shot at a baseball practice for the game that year.
-But there will also be some new players on both sides, including Georgia Senator Jon Ossoff.
-Ossoff could be a good addition for the Democrats, as he is just 34 years old, got rave reviews for his ultimate Frisbee performance in high school and played third base for the South London Pirates in the British Baseball Federation while he attended the London School of Economics.
+The lead batter and starting catcher for the Republicans was House Republican Whip Steve Scalise, who nearly died in 2017 after he was shot at a baseball practice for the game that year.
+Democrats offered an outpouring of goodwill after the attack but showed no mercy on Wednesday, stealing bases freely against Scalise's poor throws from behind the plate.
+There will also be some new players.
+The Democrats had high hopes for Georgia Senator Jon Ossoff, as he is just 34 years old, got rave reviews for his ultimate Frisbee performance in high school and played third base for the South London Pirates in the British Baseball Federation while he attended the London School of Economics.
+But Ossoff struck out and made an error in the first inning.

 He said he would keep the focus on the fact that the game was raising money for charity.
 "Hopefully people will leave the politics under the Capitol dome," he said.